hapkecom/info-server/README.md

 TO BE WRITTEN

+Build it locally:
+  sudo ./docker-build.sh

+Run it locally:
+  sudo docker run -d -p 8080:8080 info-server

 Deploying
 ---------

 To run it directly on Docker (Docker must be installed):

-  sudo docker run -p 8080:8080 XXX/info-server

-or as daemon:
-  sudo docker run -d -p 8080:8080 XXX/info-server
+  sudo docker run -d -p 8080:8080 hapkecom/info-server

 To run the info-server in Kubernetes (Kubernetes and kubectl must be configured properly):

+TO BE WRITTEN

 To run the and a mongo DB server in Kubernetes:

+TO BE WRITTEN